underscoreio/essential-slick/src/pages/basics.md

 We'll be using an example of a chat application here and in the rest of the book.
 Think of it as the database behind a _Slack_, _Flowdock_, or _IRC_ application.
 It will have users, messages, and rooms.
 These will be modeled as tables, relationships between tables, and various kinds of queries to run across the tables.

-The final database will end up looking like this:

-**TODO: Insert diagram**

-For now, though, we're going to start with a single table for messages:
+For now, though, we're going to start with a single table for storing messages.

-**TODO: Insert table picture, possibly**

 ## Getting Started